PriceLab/BDDS/footprints/testdb/README.md

 - [ ] Make a new folder for running each batch of data by copying all contents from a previous run to the newly created folder (such as the `skin_20` folder).
 This should include scripts for each footprinting method (e.g. `hint.R`,`wellington.R`), a shell script (e.g. `run_skin_20.sh`), and a `nohup.out` file.
 - [ ] Delete the `nohup.out` file from the new directory
-- [ ] Rename the shell scripts and edit them to replace their databases with your new database names
+- [ ] Rename and edit the scripts to replace their databases with your new database names and change file paths
 - [ ] Add the new databases to [src/dbFunctions.R](https://github.com/PriceLab/BDDS/blob/master/footprints/testdb/src/dbFunctions.R)
 - [ ] Add your footprint files
-- [ ] Alter the file paths, database names, and IDs in the master scripts (`hint_1/2.R`, `wellington_1/2.R`)
 - [ ] Install the necessary R packages
-- [ ] Run the database creation shell script
+- [ ] Run the database creation shell script using the nohup option to collect output
 - [ ] Run the master scripts using the nohup option to collect output
-- [ ] Index the databases
+- [ ] Index the databases using the nohup option to collect output
 - [ ] Check database contents
 - [ ] Make database read only
 - [ ] Dump the databases to S3